Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/nexmo-community/contact-center-rails)

-You are welcome to explore, fork or contribute to this project, which is open sourced on [GitHub](https://github.com/nexmo-community/contact-center-rails)
+You are welcome to explore, fork or contribute to this project, which is open source and available on [GitHub](https://github.com/nexmo-community/contact-center-rails).

 ### 1.2.
 Create Nexmo Application